 “I think it lacked poetic style.”

 “Find something that rhymes with ‘blood’ then,” Tonk Fah suggested.
 He paused.
-“I’m not sure if anything does, though.
-Mud?”
+“Mud?
+Cud?
+Uh. . .tastebud?”

 They sure are literate, for a bunch of thugs, she thought, shaking her head.

 She didn’t have to go far before she spotted the men.
-They waited beside the D’Denir Denth had suggested as a meeting place--a large stone man with a weathered axe.
+They waited beside the D’Denir that Denth had suggested as a meeting place--a large stone man with a weathered axe.
 The group of people were having a picnic and chatting among themselves.

-Vivenna paused.
+Vivenna slowed.

 “That’s them,” Denth whispered.
 “Let’s go sit beside the D’Denir across from them.”

 Vivenna nodded, and she glanced back at the others.
-Jewels, Clod, and Peprin hung back to watch, while Tonk Fah began to stroll away and watch the perimeter.
-Vivenna and Denth moved forward and approached the statue near to the forgers.
-Denth spread out a blanket for her, then stood to the side as she sat down, as if he were a manservant guarding his lady during a day out.
+Jewels, Clod, and Peprin hung back, while Tonk Fah began to stroll away and watch the perimeter.
+Vivenna and Denth approached the statue near to the forgers.
+Denth spread out a blanket for her, then stood to the side, as if he were a manservant guarding his lady during a day out.

-One of the men beside the other stature looked across at her, then nodded.
+One of the men beside the other stature looked across as Vivenna sat down, then he nodded.
 The others continued to eat.
-The Hallandren underground’s penchant for working in broad daylight still unnerved Vivenna a bit, but she supposed it did look a little more natural than skulking about at night.
+The Hallandren underground’s penchant for working in broad daylight still unnerved Vivenna, but she supposed it did look more natural than skulking about at night.

 “You want some work commissioned?” the forger closest to her asked, just loudly enough that Vivenna could hear it from beside her statue.
 It almost seemed part of his conversation with his friends.